Vantiq/vantiq-extension-sources/jmsSource/README.md

 4. Navigate to `<repo location>/vantiq-extension-sources/jmsSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
 5. Uncompress the file in the location that you would like to install the program.
 6. Run `<install location>/jmsSource/bin/jmsSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.
+Note that the `server.config` file can be placed in the `<install location>/jmsSource/serverConfig/server.config` or `<install location>/jmsSource/server.config` locations.

 ## Logging
 To change the logging settings, edit the logging config file `<install_location>/jmsSource/src/main/resources/log4j2.xml`,